← blog

 await adapter.update(...) # save the upgraded hash

 needs_rehash returns True for any legacy scrypt hash and for argon2id hashes whose parameters have since been raised.
-So a user with an old hash logs in once and silently moves to argon2id, with no forced password reset and no migration script.
-That is the kind of thing you only get right when you've been burned by getting it wrong.
+A user with an old hash logs in once and silently moves to argon2id, with no forced password reset and no migration script.

 Hashing is not the whole security story.
 Out of the box Kernia ships HMAC-SHA256 signed cookies, trusted-origins CSRF protection on by default, PKCE-bound OAuth state, AES-GCM encryption of OAuth tokens at rest, secret rotation, rate limiting, and a real WebAuthn verifier for passkeys.
 None of that is opt-in homework.
 It is the default.